Position

 Responsibilities:

-• Collect payments for parking services and issue receipts.
+• Collect payments from customers for parking services.

 Qualifications

-• High school diploma or equivalent required; additional education or training in business or finance is a plus.
+• High school diploma or equivalent required; additional education or training in business or customer service preferred.

-• Previous experience in a cashier or customer service role is preferred.
+• Previous experience in a customer service or cashier role is advantageous.

-• Strong attention to detail and accuracy in handling financial transactions.
+• Strong understanding of basic arithmetic and financial transactions.

 • Excellent communication and interpersonal skills.